-The Birth of the lake to the arrival of the Romans.
+The creation of lake garda to the arrival of the Romans.

 A story tells that a monster lives in Lake Garda and, actually, it’s just like that.
-It’s name is Bennie but, unlike all the other creatures that are usually defined as “monsters”, nobody should be frightened because this example of Benacosaurus Lacustris is really very….lovable.
+His name is Bennie but, unlike all other creatures that are usually defined as “monsters”, nobody should be frightened because this Benacosaurus Lacustris is really very…. lovable.

-Every now and then, Bennie has tried to chat with some of the people who live around the lake…but whoever has bumped into him has treated him as if he was a terrifying monster: so the lovable monster has decided to stay hidden away in the depths of the lake, and only occasionally, if he wants to have a laugh, he enjoys himself by coming out of the water to see the reaction of whoever turn it is.
+Now and then, Bennie has tried to chat with some of the people who live around the lake…but whoever that bumped into him has treated him as if he was a terrifying monster: so the lovable monster has decided to stay hidden in the depths of the lake, and only occasionally, if he wants to have a laugh, he enjoys himself by coming out of the water to see peoples reaction.

-Everybody in fact remains astonished in front of his body, which is five metres long and seems to almost belong to an enormous snake, if it wasn’t for his huge round stomach.
-Bennie moves very quickly between the waves and whoever should have the time and luck to observe him a little longer longer will be also amazed at the sight of the two long barbs that come out of the sides of his mouth and the crest that runs along his head and back.
-Four large fins help him to move quickly in the water, you might even say “slide”, seeing that his skin doesn’t have scales to make resistance in the water.
+Everybody remains astonished of his body, which is five metres long and seems to almost belong to an enormous snake, if it wasn’t for his huge round stomach.
+Bennie moves very quickly between the waves and those who have the luck to observe him, will be amazed at the sight.
+He has two long barbs that come out of the sides of his mouth.
+A crest that runs along his head and back.
+Four large fins that helps him to move quickly in the water, might say “slide”, because his skin doesn’t have scales to make resistance in the water.

 Bennie arrived at the lake a long time ago.

-The lovable monster can’t really say when, because monsters have a different perception of time from us.
+The lovable monster can’t really say when.
+Because monsters have a different perception of time than us.

 Located on the slopes of Monte Baldo, in a dominant position compared to the town of Torbole, just 1200 meters. from Lake Garda, the Busatte Park offers everything for those looking for a place away from traffic but easily accessible, spacious and surrounded by nature, with services dedicated to dynamic spirits.
 To offer the right level of comfort, the Busatte Park has a recently renovated Bar Restaurant where you can calm your thirst and taste delicious dishes.
 For those who wish it is also possible to relax in the well-shaded picnic areas.
 The natural context of rare landscape and environmental value, the centuries-old olive trees that surround the area, the panoramic paths that wind through it, the wide lawns always well cared for give a touch of beauty that make “the Busatte” a unique place throughout the territory of Lake Garda.
 Website Busatte